UDairy Creamery introduces cheese curds: youtube.com/watch?v=YLTQBrkZseg

 from the classroom to a multitude of career opportunities beyond the University.

 First State Cheddar

-Our First State Cheddar is a 6 month mild buttery cheddar cheese with lactic tangy notes on the finish.
-Pairs well with a crisp dry cider.
+Our First State Cheddar is made with milk from UD cows in our production facility located just next to our flagship location on the College of Agriculture and Natural Resources campus.
+It is a 6 month mild buttery cheddar cheese with lactic tangy notes on the finish.
+Pairs well with a crisp dry cider and fresh fruits.

 For those of you who venture to our UDairy Creamery Cafe on Main Street, you can order a BBQ Bacon Grilled Cheese that consists of our First State Cheddar cheese, bacon, BBQ sauce, caramelized red onions, and sourdough bread!